It should be so evident by now; but to millions of Americans, he still resonates as a savior. This reality makes America a dangerous place.

 Trump, in a 2005 promotional video for a scam that made him about $40 million, employs the familiar hyperbole of the con artist in declaring: “At Trump University, we teach success.
 That’s what it’s all about—success.
 It’s going to happen to you.
 We’re going to have professors and adjunct professors that are absolutely terrific—terrific people, terrific brains, successful.
 We are going to have the best of the best.
 These are people that are handpicked by me.”

 Only there was no university.

-“The faux university also did not have professors, not even part-time adjunct professors, and the ‘faculty’ (as they were called) were certainly not ‘the best of the best,’ ” David Cay Johnston writes in “The Making of Donald Trump.”
+“The fake university did not have professors, not even part-time adjunct professors, and the ‘faculty’ (as they were called) were certainly not ‘the best of the best.’ ” David Cay Johnston writes in “The Making of Donald Trump.”
 “They were commissioned sales people, many with no experience in real estate.
 One managed a fast food joint … two other instructors were in personal bankruptcy while collecting fees from would-be Trump university graduates eager to learn how to get rich.”

-Trump’s get-rich-quick schemes and seminars, including his books, were a con.
+Trump’s get-rich-quick schemes and seminars, including his books, were all a con.
 His casinos were a con.
 His paid speeches on behalf of self-help gurus such as Tony Robbins were a con.
 Tales of his sexual prowess, spread by himself masquerading over the phone as a Trump spokesperson, were a con.
 His building projects were a con.
-Trump even had, Johnston writes, “imaginary employees.”
-Trump and his kleptocrats and grifters are today triumphant, and neither democratic norms or simply human decency will inhibit their pathological lust for more.
+Trump even had “imaginary employees.”
+Trump and his criminal grifters are today triumphant, and neither democratic norms or simply human decency will inhibit their pathological lust for more.